Sergey Kara-Murza

-Sergey Georgyevich Kara-Murza (Сергей Георгиевич Кара-Мурза; 23 January 1939 – 18 October 2025) was a Soviet and Russian chemist, historian, political philosopher and sociologist.
+Sergey Georgyevich Kara-Murza (Сергей Георгиевич Кара-Мурза; 23 January 1939 in Moscow – 18 October 2025) was a Soviet and Russian chemist, historian, political philosopher and sociologist.
 Doctor of Sciences in Chemical Sciences (1983), and professor (1988).
 He was the chief researcher of the Institute of Socio-Political Research.
 He was a professor at the MSU Faculty of Political Science.
 He was the Deputy Director of the S.I.
 Vavilov Institute for the History of Science and Technology RAS.
 He also directed the Center for the Study of Crisis Society.

 He is the author of the book Soviet Civilization.

 Life and career

-Sergey Kara-Murza was born in Moscow on 23 January 1939.
+His mother was from Semirechye.
 He graduated in chemistry from Moscow State University in 1961 (MSU Faculty of Chemistry).
 In 1966 he defended his Candidat dissertation.
 Between 1966 and 1972 he worked as a Soviet chemical specialist in Cuba.
-He was greatly influenced by Maxim Gorky.
+After working in Cuba, he shifted to the humanities (studied issues of science policy).

 In 1968–1990 he worked at the S.I.
 Vavilov Institute for the History of Science and Technology RAS.

 In 1983 Kara-Murza defended his doctoral thesis in history of science and technology and in 1988 became a professor.

 Kara-Murza taught in Russia and Spain and authored several publications and academic studies dedicated to history, science and society.